What is WITT?

 - STEM T-Shirt Making

 Have you heard out our WiTT curriculum kits?
 A curriculum kit looks at how ideas concepts and ideas in science, engineering, math, and technology work together to help students engage with STEM based curriculum and virtualizations in small achievable tasks.

 To learn more, please visit Women in Technology and Trades STEM Kits.
 The page will be updated shortly with more information.

 Visit Women in Technology and Trades Videos to view our WiTT page.

 To learn more about our partners and external opportunities, visit Women in Technology and Trades Partners.

 All of our Women in Technology and Trades initiatives are made possible with the generous support of RBC and the RBC Future Launch Program.

-If you would like to receive ongoing communication about events and upcoming opportunities with WITT, connect with us!
+If you would like to receive ongoing communication about events and upcoming opportunities with WITT, visit Women in Technology and Trades Partners!

 For more information on how to participate, please contact MohawkWITT [at] mohawkcollege.ca.

 If you are an industry professional and are looking to support WITT, please contact Rebecca Isowa at rebecca.isowa [at] mohawkcollege.ca (subject: WITT%20Industry%20Inquiry)